-Educational institutes are in the constant race of providing the best learning experience to their students.
+Educational institutes are in a constant race of providing the best learning experience to their students.
 They have spent tons of dollars to make their applications more interactive by leveraging AR/VR technologies to launch virtual tours for students.

 The technology offers a safe yet competitive training environment that helps youngsters explore things and places.
-It enables teachers to explain concepts in real-time and widely increases student engagement.
+It enables teachers to explain concepts in real time and widely increases student engagement.

 Moreover, learning any foreign language has become a piece of cake through numerous VR applications.
 It strengthens language learning aptitudes.

-With virtual reality, machine engineers can now shortlist automobile designs quickly, saving them costs of manufacturing the parts and building a prototype.
+With virtual reality, machine engineers can now shortlist automobile designs quickly, saving them the costs of manufacturing the parts and building a prototype.
 Moreover, it will help the mechanics to repair cars in less time and with minimum errors.

 For instance, Audi has built an AR app that allows users to view cars from all angles.
 You can even create a customized test track to see how the engine functions.

 Human Resources & Recruitment

 As ‘value fit’ has become imperative to industries of all types, VR/AR technology has added ease to the overall hiring process.
 It offers a brand new avenue for employers to meet potential applicants and review their skills in an immersive environment.